 Paying For College – Financial Aid & Scholarships

 It’s important to see if you can qualify for any “free money” towards your college tuition.
+Because who doesn’t want free money to pay for college?
 We start the college planning process here because any money we can skim off the top of your tuition bill is good.

 In order to start the process of applying for financial aid, you will need to fill out a FAFSA form.
 A FAFSA form is the first step in this process.
 After filling out a FAFSA, you will receive an expected family contribution to see if you qualify for any federal aid.
 This will come in the form of Pell Grants which could equal up to about $6,000 towards college tuition.

 After you fill out the FAFSA, it’s also a good idea to look at state financial aid.
 This will differ from state to state in the form and scope of financial aid offered.
 Here in California, this exists in the form of Cal Grants.
 Cal Grants are another great way to get a few thousand dollars in financial aid to pay for college.
 Typically, Cal Grants are offered to state schools.